-Activists say Met police has apologised and paid damages over Sarah Everard vigil
+Met Police pay damages to two women arrested at Sarah Everard vigil

-The Metropolitan Police has reportedly apologised and paid damages to two women arrested at a vigil for Sarah Everard in March 2021, after a series of legal battles.
+The Metropolitan Police has paid damages to two women arrested at a vigil for Sarah Everard in March 2021, after a series of legal battles.

 Patsy Stevenson and Dania al-Obeid, who launched legal claims against the Met under the Human Rights Act last October, said they had received settlements and letters of apology from Commander Karen Findlay of the Met.